Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Isoperimetric problem

-where the second inequality comes from the fact that $a\leq b$ and $f$ is nondecreasing.
-Thus, dividing by $r$ and taking $r\to 0$ we get $\mathrm{Per}(\tilde E)\leq \mathrm{Per}(E)$, which readily gives the sought claim. \end{proof} \begin{remark} Notice that $K=0$ in \cref{cor:RCDK2} cannot be relaxed.
-Indeed, there are examples of $2$-dimensional surfaces with uniformly bounded but not non-negative sectional curvature such that no isoperimetric regions exist for every volume $V$, see, e.g., \cite[Example 3.5]{AFP21}, \cite{Rit01NonExistence}. \end{remark} }
+\begin{remark} Notice that $K=0$ in \cref{cor:RCDK2} cannot be relaxed.
+Indeed, there are examples of $2$-dimensional surfaces with uniformly bounded but not non-negative sectional curvature such that no isoperimetric regions exist for every volume $V$, see, e.g., \cite[Example 3.5]{AFP21}, \cite{Rit01NonExistence}. \end{remark}

 On $2$-dimensional $\CBB(0)$ spaces without boundary we can deduce that isoperimetric regions either have connected boundary or are isometric to truncated cylinders $(0,b)\times \S^1(\rho)$.

 \begin{theorem} Let $(X,\dist)$ be a noncompact $2$-dimensional $\CBB(0)$ metric space with $\partial X=\emptyset$.
 Let $E$ be an isoperimetric set.
 Then one of the following alternatives holds. \begin{enumerate} \item $\partial E$ is connected. \item There exist $b,\rho>0$ such that $X$ is isometric to a right cylinder $\mathbb R\times \mathbb S^1(\rho)$ and $E=(0,b)\times\mathbb S^1(\rho)$, up to translation along the factor $\mathbb R$. \end{enumerate} In particular, in case $X$ is not isometric to a Euclidean $2$-dimensional right cylinder, the boundary of every isoperimetric set is connected.
 In the case (1) above, $\partial E$ is parametrized by a Lipschitz curve homeomorphic to $\mathbb S^1$. \end{theorem}